 Model #218 contains several exemptions from prelicensing education and examination requirements.
-An individual who is licensed as a nonresident in a state and who moves into that state, or an individual who moves from his or her home state to another state and seeks a resident license, is not required to complete an examination for the LOA(s) previously actively held in the prior resident state as long as application is made within 90 days of the change in residence and the prior resident state indicates that the producer was licensed in good standing.
+An individual who is licensed as a nonresident in a state and who moves into that state, or an individual who moves from his or her home state to another state and seeks a resident license, is not required to complete an examination for the LOA(s) previously already actively held in the prior resident state, as long as application is made within 90 days of the change in residence, and the prior resident state indicates that the producer was licensed in good standing.
 In this situation, a nonresident state should never impose prelicensing education or examination requirements.

-The Uniform Licensing Standards (ULS) provide that examinations are not generally required for limited lines, but it is acceptable to require examinations for areas such as crop and surety.
-Title?
-Credit?
+The Uniform Licensing Standards (ULS) provide that states do not have to require examinations are not generally required for limited lines, but they are permitted it is acceptable to require examinations for areas such as like crop and surety.

-Model #218 leaves test development and administration to the discretion of the individual states.
-Section 5(A) of Model #218 requires, "[a] resident individual applying for an insurance producer license shall pass a written examination," and the examination must test the knowledge of the individual in three areas:
+Model #218 leaves provides states with discretion over test development and administration to the discretion of the individual states.
+Section 5(A) of the Mmodel #218 requires; "[a] resident individual applying for an insurance producer license shall applicants to pass a written examination," and the examination is required to must test the knowledge of the individual applicant in the following three areas: